Raja Casablanca raid rivals Difaa El Jadida for Fabrice Ngah and Ayoub Nanah | Goal.com

 Ngah, a former Cameroon Under-20 left-back penned a two-and-a-half year deal at the club who are seeking to defend the Caf Confederation Cup crown.

 "Raja Casablanca have officially signed Cameroon international player Fabrice Gael Ngah for two-and-a-half seasons.
 The 21-year-old is a left-back.
-The club wishes him a successful time here," Raja Casablanca announced on one of their social media.
+The club wishes him a successful time here," Raja Casablanca announced on one of their social media platforms.

 The club also revealed the arrival of 26-year-old Moroccan striker Nanah who has played for the home-based national team.